Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 Explain why you selected your main materials and components.

 **Response:**
-The Spartan-7 Boolean board was chosen as it is the lab-standard FPGA platform for this project, equipped with adequate LUT resources for synthesizing adders and small SRAMs.
+The Spartan-7 Boolean board was chosen as the lab-standard FPGA platform for this project, equipped with sufficient LUT resources for synthesizing adders.
 Its on-board USB-UART bridge eliminates the need for any external USB-to-serial adapter.
-Python was chosen for the laptop-side application due to its rich ecosystem — `pyserial` handles serial communication cleanly, `matplotlib` enables rapid live plotting, and `numpy` facilitates efficient signal buffering.
-The entire BOM is zero additional cost as all components are available in the lab kit.
+Python was chosen for the laptop-side application due to its rich ecosystem — pyserial handles serial communication cleanly, matplotlib enables rapid live plotting, and numpy facilitates efficient signal buffering.

 ## 9.3 Items to Procure